-are voted on in the first place.
-The outcome of most votes is approval by a vast majority (figure A13 shows the kernel density of the share of approve votes for each congressional vote).
-More importantly, the percentage of congressional votes which are close is very small (less than four percent of votes had share approved between 0.4 and 0.6).
-This pattern indicates that the outcome of many votes is predetermined even before the votes are on the floor, thus restricting the direct impact that the short-run effects measured here could have.
+The empirical framework I have presented is designed to measure the causal effect of FARC attacks on politician behaviour at the individual level.
+The documented effect on policy making is likely to have both observable and unobservable implications for actual policy.
+The direct implications that can be observed at the congressional-vote level are somewhat limited by the political process that determines whether bills or propositions are voted on in the first place.
+The outcome of most votes was approval by a vast majority (figure A13 shows the kernel density of the share of approve votes for each congressional vote).
+More importantly, the percentage of congressional votes which were close is very small (less than 4 percent of votes had a share approved between 0.4 and 0.6).
+This pattern indicates that the outcome of many votes was predetermined even before the votes were on the floor, thus restricting the direct impact that the short-run effects measured here could have.
 Finally, only about 3.3 percent of congressional votes resulted in the outcome not preferred by the incumbent party, further limiting the potential for direct policy implications from the effects documented.

-To measure these policy implications, I propose a potential outcomes framework (as introduced in Rubin, 1974) that maps the estimated causal effect of attacks on individual votes to outcomes at the congressional vote level.
-For each congressional vote, assume two potential outcomes (indexed by o and 1): a no-attack, or "non-treated", outcome and an attack, or "treated", outcome.
-For each treated congressional vote (occurring in the days following an attack with at least three casualties), a share of politicians were induced to align their legislative individual votes with the incumbent party as a result of the event (as documented here).
+To measure these policy implications, I propose a potential-outcomes framework (as introduced in Rubin, 1974) that maps the estimated causal effect of attacks on individual votes onto outcomes at the congressional-vote level.
+For each congressional vote, assume two potential outcomes (indexed by o and 1): a no-attack, or nontreated, outcome and an attack, or treated, outcome.
+For each treated congressional vote (occurring in the days following an attack with at least three casualties), some politicians were induced to align their legislative individual votes with the incumbent party as a result of the event (as documented here).
 I then compute counterfactual outcomes for all congressional votes.

-Define a congressional vote occurring t days from an event and treated by an attack as $V{1t} = \{Y{1t}, N{1t}, A{1t}\}$ , and an untreated vote as $V{0t} = \{Y{0t}, N{0t}, A{0t}\}$ , where Y is the number of aligned individual votes, N is the number of non-aligned individual votes, and A is the number of abstentions.
-The treated vote $V{1t}$ is a function of the untreated vote $V{0t}$ and the estimated individual effect $\beta_t$ , where $\beta_t$ corresponds to the estimated coefficient from the event study analysis (see figure 6, panel A).
-In particular, the treated vote can be defined as:
+Define a congressional vote occurring t days from an event and treated by an attack as $V{1t} = \{Y{1t}, N{1t}, A{1t}\}$, and define an untreated vote as $V{0t} = \{Y{0t}, N{0t}, A{0t}\}$, where Y is the number of aligned individual votes, N is the number of non-aligned individual votes, and A is the number of abstentions.
+The treated vote V{1t} is a function of the untreated vote V{0t} and the estimated individual effect β_t , where β_t corresponds to the estimated coefficient from the event-study analysis (see figure 6, panel A).
+In particular, the treated vote can be defined as follows: